Klerf Formation: Depositional environment

 The siltstone and sandstone formation was deposited in an estuarine to deltaic environment.
 This was located on the edge of Avalonia bordering the Proto-Tethys Ocean.

 Fossil content

-Apart from the largest arthropod, Jaekelopterus (shown on the left), found in the formation, it also preserved the fish, bryozoa, brachiopod and ostracod remains, the arachnids Devonotarbus hombachensis, Xenarachne willwerathensis, and Mutationella indet. and flora.
+Apart from the largest arthropod, Jaekelopterus rhenaniae, found in the formation, it also preserved other eurypterids (Adelophthalmus sievertsi, Parahughmilleria hefteri, Rhenopterus diensti, Pruemopterus salgadoi, Erieopterus sp.), possible xiphosuran (Willwerathia), terrestrial arachnids (Devonotarbus hombachensis, Xenarachne willwerathensis), some fish, bryozoa, brachiopod and ostracod remains, Mutationella indet. and flora.